0.05 Recurring As A Fraction

 Explanation of the Underlying Mathematical Principles

 The success of these methods hinges on the concept of infinite geometric series and the properties of manipulating equations.
-The subtraction step in the algebraic method cleverly cancels out the infinitely repeating part of the decimal, leaving a manageable algebraic equation.
-The geometric series approach explicitly demonstrates the decimal as a sum of an infinite series and utilizes a well-established formula to find its sum.
+Here's the thing — the subtraction step in the algebraic method cleverly cancels out the infinitely repeating part of the decimal, leaving a manageable algebraic equation.
+Think about it: the geometric series approach explicitly demonstrates the decimal as a sum of an infinite series and utilizes a well-established formula to find its sum.
 Both methods ultimately demonstrate that a repeating decimal, despite its infinite nature, can be precisely represented by a finite fraction.

 Verification and Simplification

 It's always good practice to verify your result.
+You'll find that the result is indeed 0.050505...
 You can use long division to divide 5 by 99.
-You'll find that the result is indeed 0.050505...
-This confirms the accuracy of our conversion.
+Practically speaking, this confirms the accuracy of our conversion.
 Also, note that the fraction 5/99 is already in its simplest form, as 5 and 99 have no common factors other than 1.

 Frequently Asked Questions (FAQs)